-The chorus of this song was first written on the edge of a map while I was solo canoeing.
-I had turned a corner in the river, and surprised what would become Riley’s antagonist.
+The chorus of this song was first written on the edge of a map while I was solo canoeing: I had turned a corner in the river; and then surprised what would become Riley’s antagonist.
 (The creature was huge.
 The waves it generated when it slid into the water rocked my canoe.)
 The song-lines popped into my head, and the map was the only handy paper around.

 He drifted alone on a warm July day,

 lay back and soaked up the sun on his way.

 The current behind him, the wind – it had died.

 He dangle his toes in the water beside.